jxai/lean-conky-config/README.md

 For other operating systems, refer to [Conky documentation](https://github.com/brndnmtthws/conky/wiki/Installation).

-To install LCC of the current release, download the [ZIP](https://github.com/jxai/lean-conky-config/archive/refs/tags/v0.8.0.zip) and decompress it into any directory you like.
-Alternatively, clone the repository to get the latest dev version:
+You can find the latest release of LCC [here](https://github.com/jxai/lean-conky-config/releases/latest), to install just download the package and decompress it into a directory of your choice.
+If you want to try the current dev version, download [this file](https://github.com/jxai/lean-conky-config/archive/refs/heads/master.zip) instead, or clone the repository:

 ```bash
 git clone https://github.com/jxai/lean-conky-config [/path/to/lean-conky-config]